curl/everything-curl/curl-users.md

 not easy for us to do anything about should they decide not to follow the very small license requirement.

-### Command line tool users
+### Command-line tool users

-The command line tool curl is widely used by programmers around the world in shell and batch scripts, to debug servers and to test out things.
+The command-line tool curl is widely used by programmers around the world in shell and batch scripts, to debug servers and to test out things.
 There's no doubt it is used by millions every day.